 RESTORE MIDNIGHT PASS

-We believe it’s time to Open Midnight Pass, restoring the area to its original, natural state.
+We believe it’s time to restore Midnight Pass!
+Restoring the area to its original, natural state.
 The new hydrology would improve water circulation, reduce pollution, and increase the viable breeding areas for shrimp, clam, and oysters, all of which are now gone due to the stagnation of the waterways.
-Opening the Pass would revitalize the sea grasses, permitting new fish varieties and birds in the immediate vicinity, and restore the crystal blue of the Gulf waters.
+Restoring the Pass would revitalize the sea grasses, permitting new fish varieties and birds in the immediate vicinity, and restore the crystal blue of the Gulf waters.

 It’s time to bring the natural beauty of Little Sarasota Bay back to life.